Mandela Washington Fellowship

 The Staley School has hosted Fellowship cohorts since 2016, engaging over 100 young African leaders.
 While at K-State, the Fellows participate in a six-week Leadership Institute in Civic Engagement.

 K-State Fellows engage in hands-on leadership education and practical community-building experiences.
-Fellows travel statewide to connect with civic organizations, non-profits and government officials, meet with a peer network of community leaders and enjoy cultural experiences.
+Fellows travel statewide to connect with civic organizations, non-profits and government officials, meet with community leaders and enjoy cultural experiences.
 The Fellowship is culminated with a summit in Washington D.C. that brings together all 700 Fellows.

 Learn more